vishnu350/rs-mainspring-winder/README.md

 - If you still find the staple pin too **"fiddly"** even after sharpening it, then **learn how to steady your hands ([see article here](https://www.wikihow.com/Improve-Hand-Steadiness))**.
 Other movement parts such as hairsprings and jewel clips are far smaller/harder to work with compared to the staple pin, and will pose an immediate roadblock in your journey if you do not deal with it.

 # Thanks & How To Contribute
-If you like this work, please consider to:
+Like this work?
-- Please ⭐️ this repository if this project helped you.
+- Please ⭐️ this repository and follow the devs if this project helped you.
 - Notify me if the part links are no longer functional.
 - Buy me a cup of [coffee](https://github.com/sponsors/vishnu350?frequency=one-time)